Wanasgheo/Writeups/HackTheBox/Machines/Soccer/README.md

 ![Untitled(19)](https://github.com/Wanasgheo/Writeups/assets/111740362/e21a39c3-138e-4d9d-8a5c-791639fad027)

-Here we can see that we’re allowed to run the command `/usr/bin/dstat` as root without any password which, even it is another command that can lead to a shell if we can run it as sudo.
+Here we can see that we’re allowed to run the command `/usr/bin/dstat` as root without any password which, even this, is a command that can lead to a shell if we can run it as sudo.
 Basically it is used to see an overview of systems in real-time.

-So to get the root with it we need to run it as root, In this case we can’t use `sudo` to it but we have `doas` which does the same work as it; so by looking at this [link](https://exploit-notes.hdks.org/exploit/linux/privilege-escalation/sudo/sudo-dstat-privilege-escalation/) or even [gtfobins](https://gtfobins.github.io/gtfobins/dstat/#shell), we can simply add the `s` bit to a command to become root.
+So to get the root instead of using `sudo` we will use `doas` which does the same work as it; so by looking at this [link](https://exploit-notes.hdks.org/exploit/linux/privilege-escalation/sudo/sudo-dstat-privilege-escalation/) or even [gtfobins](https://gtfobins.github.io/gtfobins/dstat/#shell), we can simply add the `s` bit to a command to become root.

 ![Untitled(20)](https://github.com/Wanasgheo/Writeups/assets/111740362/22249f38-3110-4f1e-b0d9-b57cc38d482c)

-The idea is simple we got to create a new plugin that we can insert in the `/usr/local/share/dstat` folder, where the command fetch the python files as you can see below.
+The idea is simple we got to create a new plugin that we can insert in the `/usr/local/share/dstat` folder, where the command fetch the python files, as you can see below.

 ![Untitled(21)](https://github.com/Wanasgheo/Writeups/assets/111740362/54f0c075-6ebd-4f19-8537-d9e76cb5e64a)

-So we simply have to add a python script that add the `s` bit to a command and then run it with doas
+So we simply have to create a python script that add the `s` bit to a command and then run it with doas

 ```bash
 echo 'import os; os.system("chmod +s /usr/bin/wget")' > /usr/local/share/dstat/dstat_giveMeRoot.py